fstark/apple1loader/README.md

-# Loader for the Apple1
+# Loader for the Aberco/SiliconInsider Apple1 32K ROM Card

 This is the loader for aberco/SiliconInsider 32K ROM for the Apple1